AUTOMATED METERING INFRASTRUCTURE (AMI)

 What data does Provo Power collect from the AMI Meters?

 The meters collect energy use data only, specifically kW and kWh.
 Meaning, the utility collects demand and usage data, nothing more.
 The meters that are being installed do not have the capability of identifying what is drawing the electricity in the home, be it the television, hair dryer, refrigerator, air conditioning, etc. The consumption data is transferred a few times a day and collected in a database that is not tied to any personal information.

 Is an AMI Network secure?

 The AMI Network and system is built so that the communications from the meter are sent directly to the utility for billing and electrical purposes only.
 The City of Provo and Provo Power abides by the Utah State Code 5-552a to keep records confidential, and in no way can the City of Provo or Provo Power share or use the information of a customer except pursuant to legal affidavits or subpoenas.

 The Information Technology (IT) security controls put in place for AMI meters reflects energy industry best practices.
 They are designed to provide a very high level of assurance that our systems cannot be compromised.
 Provo Power considers security a top priority.
 We take all reasonable and necessary steps to ensure the services we provide our customers are not only high quality and easily available, but also extremely secure.

-For those of you that are more tech savvy, and need more information about our security measures: The AMI meters use encryption standards well above the average 128-256 bit key size; where most encryption takes place.
+For those of you that are more tech-savvy, and need more information about our security measures: The AMI meters use encryption standards well above the average 128-256 bit key size; where most encryption takes place.
 Our network leverages a 2048 bit rotating encryption key technology.
 There is an algorithm constantly rotating communications across a wide range of keys.
-In the event that sniffing is detected on one frequency, the network moves encryption to a new key and disables the affected channel for period of time.
+In the event that sniffing is detected on one frequency, the network moves encryption to a new key and disables the affected channel for a period of time.